 City of Ottawa Strategic Plan (2011) – The City’s Strategic Plan established priorities for City programs and services for the years 2011 to 2014, which included supporting and promoting mobility choices including cycling through infrastructure improvements and enhanced urban design.
 A Strategic Plan for 2015-2018has since been developed with similar objectives related to cycling, but putting more emphasis on safety objectives.

 - Project initiation, background review and data collection are now underway.

 - Design Elements

 - Protected bi-directional cycling facility

 - Consideration to provide protected intersections where possible

-On-line public consultation for the Confederation Boulevard Bikeway is available for your feedback.
 If you wish to provide comments related to this project, please contact:

 Adam Hortop, M.Sc., P.Eng.

 Transportation Services Department

 City of Ottawa